Raúl Bobadilla: Augsburg

 On 15 August 2013, FC Augsburg announced that Bobadilla signed a contract until 30 June 2016.

 On 9 May 2015, Bobadilla scored the only goal as Augsburg won away at Bayern Munich, who had already won the league title, a back-heel after a cross from Pierre-Emile Højbjerg, who was on loan from the opponent.
 In the 14th minute, he had been fouled by goalkeeper Pepe Reina for a penalty, resulting in Reina's dismissal, but Paul Verhaegh's shot hit the post with Manuel Neuer taking over in goal.

 Bobadilla finished the 2014–15 season as Augsburg's top-scorer with 10 goals in all competitions.

 Borussia Mönchengladbach

 On 17 August 2017, after 4 years in Augsburg, Bobadilla returned to Borussia Mönchengladbach on a two-year contract.

 Argentinos Juniors

 Bobadilla returned to Argentina after spending one year with Borussia Mönchengladbach.

 Guarani

 On 27 December 2019, Bobadilla was loaned to Club Guaraní in Paraguay's Primera División.

+Return to Schaffhausen

+On 11 January 2024, Bobadilla returned to FC Schaffhausen in Switzerland.

+Aarau

+On 27 June 2024, Bobadilla signed with Aarau.